 As the eastern portion of our country knows all too well, when something dubbed a “cyclone bomb” hits your neighbourhood, sometimes it’s best just to stay indoors.

-For our fourth Winter Warrior challenge, we’re focusing on the cold hard truth: running indoors is part of a well-rounded Canadian training regime.
+It can be a tough pill to swallow, but it may be time to accept the cold hard truth: running indoors is part of a well-rounded Canadian training regime.

 For many of us, the crisp air and the sights and sounds of nature are half the reason why we love to get out there in the first place.
 The idea of spinning one’s wheels on a treadmill, and not getting anywhere, goes against the firmest held credos.

-But a Winter Warrior knows when to adapt and keep the tempo up, no matter what.
+But a season-be-damned runner knows when to adapt and keep the tempo up, no matter what.
 One such trooper is personal trainer and Saucony Hurricane Athlete, Chantelle Groenewoud, who also happens to be a five-time Canadian National Track and Field team member, two-time national Mountain Running team member, and the holder of the 7th fastest 3K Steeplechase time in Canadian history!
 We caught up with her to talk strategies for when you’re forced to train indoors.

 Now to be fair, for Chantelle, who’s known as Chany in the Run Skills class she leads at Vancouver’s Movement108 studio, her current climate doesn’t force her off the trail too often.
 But having run for the University of Illinois and then for a time in Guelph, it’s safe to say she’s seen some extremes.
 And when bad weather rears its ugly head, she takes it in stride.

 “When I did Track and Field, I just called it ‘Indoor Track Season,’” she says.
 “And now I call it base training.
 It’s a necessary evil to train in the winter to accomplish the goals I have for the spring and summer.”